mangei/onion-routing/README.md

 # name is one of the following: node, originator, quote, directory
 bin/$name -Dconfig.file=conf/application.conf
 ```
 To set the HTTP Port the application binds to, edit the ``application.conf`` file.
+In case the services are running on different machines you will also need to set the IP address and the port at the bottom of the configuration file.
+Services other than the directory node also require the IP/Port of the other services to be set in the same file.

 You should have already installed the Java 7 SDK when installing ``activator``.
-In case you don't have it installed or you want to run the application on another machine follow the instructions availabe [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+In case you don't have it installed or you want to run the application on another machine follow the instructions available [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

 If you want to keep them running after the shell is closed, do something like:
 ```